lbeder/rediska/README.md

 ## Setup

-If you are using bundler add split to your Gemfile:
+If you are using bundler add rediska to your Gemfile:

 ``` ruby
 gem 'rediska'